 However, these bearish options strategies are often designed using options with two different strikes.
 For example, with XYZ at $60, the investor would build the spread using the 65 Call and the 60 Put (Collar).

 This strategy is most often used when XYZ is near the mid-point between the two split strike prices.
-First, the spread is often established for little or no debit.
-And secondly, it provides a little room for XYZ to rally before the short Call becomes in-the-money.

 The trader should watch the price action of the underlying asset for possible assignment, which could occur if it rallies above the Call's strike price.